hoodiecrow/ConsTcl/README.md

 First things first.
 To run, source the file __constcl.tcl__ (with __schemebase.lsp__ in the directory) in a Tcl console (I use __tkcon__) and use the command __repl__ for a primitive command dialog.
 Source __all.tcl__ to run the test suite (you need __constcl.test__ for that).
+The files can be found on [GitHub/ConsTcl](https://github.com/hoodiecrow/ConsTcl).

 ### Background

-ConsTcl is a second try at a Lisp interpreter written in Tcl--the first one was Thtcl[#](https://github.com/hoodiecrow/thtcl)--this time with a real Lisp-like type system.
+It all started with Peter Norvig's Lisp emulator [Lispy](https://norvig.com/lispy.html).
+In January 2025 I was inspired to port it to Tcl.
+The result was [Thtcl](https://github.com/hoodiecrow/thtcl).
+It had the same features and limitations as Lispy, plus a couple that were due to shortcomings of Tcl, and I came out of the experience feeling a bit dissatisfied.
+In the latter part of January I embarked on a new project, ConsTcl, a true Lisp interpreter.
+In Tcl.

-### About ConsTcl
+#### About ConsTcl

-It's written with Vim, the one and only editor.

-It steps over and back over the border between Tcl and Lisp a lot of times while working, and as a result is fairly slow.
-On my cheap computer, the following code (which calculates the factorial of
-100) takes 0.03 seconds to run.
+It's written with Vim, my editor of choice.
+I'm using annotated source which mixes code with documentation and test cases.
+Compared to Lispy/Thtcl, ConsTcl has, quote from Lispy, comments, quote and quasiquote notation, # literals, the derived expression types (such as cond, derived from if, or let, derived from lambda), and dotted list notation.
+And also real consed lists.
+Again compared to Lispy/Thtcl, ConsTcl has the data types, quote, strings, characters, booleans, ports, vectors.
+And pairs and procedures too.
+The number of missing primitive procedures is in the tens, not the 100s.
+The completeness comes with a price: due to the sheer number of calls for each action, ConsTcl is is fairly slow.
+On my cheap computer, the following code (which calculates the factorial of 100) takes 0.03 seconds to run.
+That is ten times slower than Lispy assuming that Norvig's computer is as slow as mine, which is unlikely.

 ```
 time {pe "(fact 100)"} 10
 ```

-Speed aside, it is an amusing piece of machinery.
-The types are implemented as TclOO classes, and evaluation is to a large extent applying Lisp methods to Tcl data.

-It is limited.
-Quite a few standard procedures are missing.
-It doesn't come near to having call/cc or tail recursion.
+ConsTcl is of course still limited.
+It doesn't come close to having call/cc or tail recursion.
 It doesn't have exact/inexact numbers, or most of the numerical tower.
+There is no memory management.
 Error reporting is spotty, and there is no error recovery.

 ## Initial declarations